Luis Carvajal-Carmona, Ph.D.

 Paul enjoys development of bioinformatics applications that help wet-lab biologist to be able to more easily do bioinformatics.
 In his free time, he’s generally fiddling around with computer systems (PC, Raspberry Pi), electronics (CNC, 3D Printers, Arduino), overseeing a small Maker Club (LagunaCreekMakers) or chasing his three kids.

-Dennis Montoya, Ph.D.
+Dennis Montoya, Ph.D. (he/him)

 Assistant Project Scientist

 Dennis has happily spent his whole career in the UC-system, receiving his BA at UC Berkeley, and Ph.D. at UCLA.
 He is passionate that diversity promotes scientific excellence and has extensive experience in diversity outreach.
 Dennis serves as a committee member of the Inclusion, Diversity, Anti-Racism, and Equity (I-DARE) Taskforce for the Biochemistry & Molecular Medicine department.
-On his downtime, Dennis enjoys gravel cycling, volunteering in the community activities, and spending time with his son.
+On his downtime, Dennis enjoys gravel cycling, pickleball, trivia nights, volunteering in the community activities, and spending time with his son.

 Nicole Halmai, Ph.D.